JGarza189/oncological-modeling/Scripts/README.md

 These scripts were provided by Dr. Rao to solve ODE.

-### Oncology_Model_Outline.md
+### Oncology_Model__1-Outline.md
-This file provides a detailed breakdown of the Oncology_Model.mlx script, explaining its structure, key components, and mathematical framework.
-It serves as a reference for understanding, modifying, and applying the model to tumor-immune interactions.
+This file provides a detailed breakdown of the Oncology_Model_1.mlx script, explaining its structure, key components, and mathematical framework.
+Developed 2024-02-12